ncatlab/nlab-content/pages/17488.md

 +-- {: .num_remark #TensoringOfSeqSpectraOverSpacesAsSpecialCaseOfTensoringTopologicalFunctors}
 ###### Remark

-Under the equivalence of prop. \ref{SequentialSpectraAsDiagramSpectra}, the general concept of tensoring of [[topologically enriched functors]] over topological spaces (according to [this def.](Introduction+to+Stable+homotopy+theory+--+P#TensoringAndPoweringOfTopologicallyEnrichedCopresheaves)) restricts to the concept of tensoring of sequential spectral over topological spaces according to def. \ref{TensoringAndPoweringOfSequentialSpectra}.
+Under the equivalence of prop. \ref{SequentialSpectraAsDiagramSpectra}, the general concept of tensoring of [[topologically enriched functors]] over topological spaces (according to [this def.](Introduction+to+Stable+homotopy+theory+--+P#TensoringAndPoweringOfTopologicallyEnrichedCopresheaves)) restricts to the concept of tensoring of sequential spectra over topological spaces according to def. \ref{TensoringAndPoweringOfSequentialSpectra}.

 =--